rvergne/LandSeed/Doc/main.md

 | [voronoi](utils/voronoi.md) | Voronoi noise | NOISE_VORONOI_2D |

-## Wrappers
+## Templates

-Wrappers are a way to gett different kind of output.
+Templates are a way to gett different kind of output.
-The name is what you have to write in the input to choose which wrapper to use for the output
+The name is what you have to write in the input to choose which template to use for the output

 | Name | Description |
 |-|-|